borntofrappe/borntofrappe/playground/Components/Dark Mode Toggle/README.md

 ## JS

-The script removes the `disabled` attribute from the button, allowing the user to click on the element.
-It then proceeds to consider the media query and the preference set on local storage, with the following logic:
+The script checks if custom properties are supported, and if so, it proceeds to consider the color preference.
+Following this checkup, remove the `disabled` attribute from the button, allowing the user to click on the element.

+Then continue by considering the media query and the preference set on local storage:

 - if there is a preference set on local storage, include it in the `data-preference` attribute of the `body` element